Peter-Kahl/Epistemic-Humility-and-the-Transposition-of-Ethical-Duties-into-Epistemic-Duties/README.md

 ## Publisher & Licence

-First published in London by Peter Kahl, 2025-06-21.\
+v1 published in London by Peter Kahl, 2025-06-21.\
 v2 published in London by Lex et Ratio Ltd, 2025-08-17.\
 v3 published in London by Lex et Ratio Ltd, 2025-10-27.

-© 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
+© 2025 Lex et Ratio Ltd. The author asserts the moral right to be identified as the author of this work and to object to its derogatory treatment.
+Licensed under Creative Commons BY-NC-ND 4.0.
 You may share this work for non-commercial purposes with attribution and without modification.\
 Licence: https://creativecommons.org/licenses/by-nc-nd/4.0/ .